 - Repair damaged teeth, gums, and bones that can affect your ability to eat and digest food

 - Improve self-esteem with a beautiful smile that aids your personal and professional life

 - Design a comprehensive treatment to address any issues such as missing teeth, implants, crowns, and cosmetic dentistry

 - Remove buildup of plaque, tartar, and staining

-Early detection and treatment through routine cleanings will help you avoid costly and potentially severe dental health problems down the road.
+Early detection and treatment through routine dental cleanings will help you avoid costly and potentially severe dental health problems down the road.
 These dental issues include cavities, missing, broken teeth, periodontal disease, and other oral abnormalities.

 Maintaining your oral health is just as important as getting regular bloodwork and other physical checkups.
 In fact, there is a connection between your oral health and overall wellbeing.
 Poor oral health can contribute to many systemic diseases, including:

 - Endocarditis: This infection of the heart’s lining can stem from bacteria in the mouth.

 - Cardiovascular disease: Individuals with gum disease have an increased risk of having a cardiovascular event.

 - Pregnancy and birth complications: Periodontitis is now linked to premature birth and low baby birth weight.